arendst/Tasmota/tools/decode-config.md

 # decode-config.py
 _decode-config.py_ is able to backup and restore Sonoff-Tasmota configuration.

-In contrast to the Tasmota build-in "Backup/Restore Configuration" function,
+In comparison with the Tasmota build-in "Backup/Restore Configuration" function _decode-config.py_
-* _decode-config.py_ uses human readable and editable [JSON](http://www.json.org/)-format for backup/restore,
+* uses human readable and editable [JSON](http://www.json.org/)-format for backup/restore,
-* _decode-config.py_ can restore previous backuped and changed [JSON](http://www.json.org/)-format files,
+* can restore previously backup and changed [JSON](http://www.json.org/)-format files,
-* _decode-config.py_ is able to create Tasmota commands based on given configuration
+* is able to create Tasmota compatible command list with related config parameter

 Comparing backup files created by *decode-config.py* and *.dmp files created by Tasmota "Backup/Restore Configuration":